ST10082027/CMCS/CMCS/readMe.txt

 =============================================================================================================
 BASIC SETUP
 =============================================================================================================
+0. OPEN THE PROJECT IN VS CODE
+The project should be opened in VS Code...
+...

 1. TRUST THE LOCAL HTTPS CERTIFICATE
 Run this command in the terminal of the project directory: dotnet dev-certs https --trust